On the cadaver review the boundaries of the "triangles" of the neck:

 Identify the vagus nerve between the internal jugular vein and the carotid artery (either common or internal carotid depending on the level).

 NOTE: the recurrent laryngeal nerves will be medial to the contents of the carotid sheath, running up the trachea on either side.

-- Recall that on the RIGHT side, the laryngeal nerves recurs around the subclavian artery, whereas on the LEFT side, it recurs around the ligamentum arteriosum.
+Recall that on the RIGHT side, the laryngeal nerves recurs around the subclavian artery, whereas on the LEFT side, it recurs around the arch of the aorta posterior to the ligamentum arteriosum.

 6. THE CERVICAL GANGLIA AND SYMPATHETIC TRUNK

 Note the recurrent laryngeal nerve running in the groove between the trachea and the esophagus.